OpenShell provides three ways to access sandbox logs: the CLI, the TUI, and direct filesystem access inside the sandbox.

 You can also run a one-off command without an interactive shell:

-The log files inside the sandbox contain the complete record, including events that may have been dropped from the gRPC push channel under load.
+The log files inside the sandbox contain the complete record, including events that the gRPC push channel can drop under load.
 The push channel is bounded and drops events rather than blocking.

 The shorthand format is designed for grep.
 Some useful patterns: